A Topic Coverage Approach to Evaluation of Topic Models: Introduction

 \section{Introduction}

 Topic models \citinl{Blei2003} are unsupervised models that take as input a collection of text documents and learn a set of topics, constructs represented as weighted lists of words and documents.
-A topic of a topic model is expected to be interpretable as a concept, i.e., correspond to human understanding of a topic occuring in texts.
+A topic of a topic model is expected to be interpretable as a concept, i.e., correspond to human understanding of a topic occurring in texts.
 Examples of interpretable model topics can be found in Table \ref{topic-examples}.
-Topics can help an analysts gain insight into textual content, or they can be used to create topic-based representations of words and documents.
-Since they were introduced, topic models became a popular text analysis and processing tool with numerous applications.
-These applications include explorative text analysis \citinl{Chuang2012}, information retrieval \citinl{Wei2006}, natural language processing \citinl{boyd2007topic}, and topic discovery \citinl{Evans2014}.
-However, topic models are prone to random variations and errors due to the stochastic nature of the learning algorithms.
-In order to mitigate this problem, a range of topic model evaluation methods has been devised \citinl{Wallach2009, Chang2009, DeWaal2008, Newman2010, Chuang2013}.
-These methods provide tools and metrics for the analysis of topic models and construction of high-quality models.
+Topics can help an analyst gain insight into textual content, or they can be used to create topic-based representations of words and documents for downstream applications.
+Since they were introduced, topic models became a popular text analysis and processing tool with numerous applications, including exploratory text analysis \citinl{Chuang2012}, information retrieval \citinl{Wei2006}, natural language processing \citinl{boyd2007topic}, and topic discovery \citinl{Evans2014}.

+Although widely used, topic models are prone to random variations and errors due to the stochastic nature of the learning algorithms.
+In order to mitigate this problem, a number of topic model evaluation methods has been devised \citinl{Wallach2009, Chang2009, DeWaal2008, Newman2010, Chuang2013, Roeder2015, ying2019inferring}.
+These methods aim to provide tools and metrics for the analysis of topic models and for the construction of models with interpretable topics.
+For example, models can be evaluated using measures of topic coherence \citinl{Newman2010, Roeder2015}, or using measures of model stability -- a property of consistent inference of similar topics \citinl{DeWaal2008, Belford2018}.

+This paper upgrades an approach to topic model evaluation based on the notion of \emph{topic coverage} \citinl{Chuang2013}, i.e., on measuring how well the topics of a topic model cover a set of pre-compiled concepts.
+In \citinl{Chuang2013} the authors describe a method for measuring and visualizing several types of relations between model topics and a set of concepts defined by domain experts.
+The correspondence of topics to concepts is referred to as ``domain relevance'', and a concept is considered covered if there exists a matching model topic \citinl{Chuang2013}.
+The experiments in \citinl{Chuang2013} demonstrate the potential of the coverage approach for performing automatic analysis of both topic models and measures of model quality, and show that the relations between concepts and topics depend on models' types and hyperparameters.
+Despite the demonstrated potential, there is no follow-up work focused on coverage-based evaluation methods.

+Our work approaches topic coverage as a method of quantitative evaluation rooted in the use case of topic discovery.
+We propose new, reliable, and practical measures of coverage, and perform a series of experiments on two different datasets.
+The experiments lead to practical recommendations for topic modeling and provide insights into both topic models and other methods of model evaluation.
+By providing new measures and the first publicly available\footnote{\url{https://github.com/dkorenci/topic\_coverage}} coverage datasets and tools, we facilitate future research on both topic coverage and novel methods for topic model evaluation.